adamjforster/manager-readme/README.md

 ## My role

-As Head of Software Development I'm here to ensure that our team is happy, doing good quality work, and aligned with the company's goals.
+As Technology Director I'm here to ensure that our teams are happy, doing good quality work, and aligned with the company's goals and values.
 On top of that I also write code and help to keep the servers running.

 ## Expectations